'Greatest world has ever seen' - Williams tributes

 "On or off the court her will, her strength, her determination... she simply never gives up.
 She's a great example to us all."

-Golfer Tiger Woods, who was in Williams' player box for her second-round win over Anett Kontaveit, said:"You're literally the greatest on and off the court.
+Golfer Tiger Woods, who was in Williams' player box for her second-round win over Anett Kontaveit, said: "You're literally the greatest on and off the court.
 Thank you for inspiring all of us to pursue our dreams."

 NBA great Magic Johnson said: "Serena has meant so much to sports, the game of tennis, the world, every little girl, and even more to every little black girl across the globe.

 "Serena proves that you can dream bigger than where you come from.
-From South Central Los Angeles, to the greatest the world has ever seen…what a story!"
+From South Central Los Angeles, to the greatest the world has ever seen… what a story!"

 Fans flock to New York to celebrate the 'GOAT' and the 'Legend'